danieldkim/charlotte/README.md

 * **name** - a unique name for the tab.

 * **container** - CSS selector identifying the container element for the tab.

-* **contentContainer** - CSS selector identifying the container element for the content within the tab.
-Scoped to the tab container.
-Defaults to '#content'.

 * **createContentContainer** - an optional callback that should be invoked when creating a new content container to load a new page into.